-The following table sets forth information regarding stock options exercised by our named executive officers during fiscal 2021.
+The following table sets forth information regarding exercises of stock options to purchase our common stock and vesting of stock awards held by each of our named executive officers during fiscal 2022.

+Option Awards Stock Awards

-Name Number of Shares Acquired on Exercise (#) Value Realized On Exercise (\$)(1)
+Name Number of Shares Acquired on Exercise (#) Value Realized On Exercise (\$)(1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)(2)

-John E. Bailey, Jr. -
+John E. Bailey, Jr. 71,111 726,043

-Jennifer K. Moses 3,000 58,050
+Jennifer K. Moses 2,333 14,544 4,125 36,506

-Mark Avagliano
+Mark Avagliano 4,125 36,506

-Rajesh K. Malik, M.D.
-73,100 1,477,089

-Andrew Perry

-(1) Calculated by multiplying the number of shares of our common stock acquired upon exercise by the difference between the exercise price and the market price of our common stock on the exercise date.
+- (1) Calculated by multiplying the number of shares of our common stock acquired upon exercise by the difference between the exercise price and the market price of our common stock on the exercise date. - (2) Calculated by multiplying the numbers of shares of our common stock acquired upon vesting of RSUs by the market price of our common stock on the vesting dates.